fernandagueddes/desafio-engenharia-dados/README.md

 silver_to_gold
 ```

-The first DAG cleans and transforms the raw dataset into the Silver layer.
+The first DAG validates, cleans, and transforms the raw dataset into the Silver layer.

 The second DAG aggregates the processed data and generates the Gold dataset.